New Haven Democratic Primary Mayoral Debate 2019

 NEW HAVEN, Conn.
-(WTNH) — Democratic mayoral candidates, Mayor Tony Harp and Justin Elicker, are live tonight in New Haven to debate the issues important to citizens.
+(WTNH) — The primary election is not until Tuesday, but New Haven’s Democratic mayoral candidates, Mayor Tony Harp and Justin Elicker, were live tonight in New Haven to debate the issues important to citizens.

-This debate is a rematch.
+This debate was a rematch.
 Harp beat out Elicker in a very close general election back in 2013 when Elicker ran as an independent.

-Harp is first woman to serve as mayor and state senator for 21 years.
-Elicker is a previous New Haven alder and teacher
+Harp is first woman to serve as New Haven Mayor, and served as a State Senator for 21 years.
+Elicker is a previous New Haven alder and teacher.

 City Finances: